fleetdm/fleet/handbook/company.md

   >
   > You would rest easier, knowing that everyone who works at Fleet is seeking to deliver the experience they would want for themselves, in your shoes. -->
 - Consider your counterpart.
-  - For example: customers, contributors, colleagues, the other person in your Zoom meeting, the other folks in a Slack channel, the people who use software and APIs you build, the people following the processes you design.
+  - For example: keep in mind customers, contributors, colleagues, the other person in your Zoom meeting, the other folks in a Slack channel, the people who use software and APIs you build, the people following the processes you design.
-  - Ask questions as you would want to be asked.
+  - Ask questions in a way you would want to be asked.
-  - Assume positive intent.
+  - Assume others have positive intent.
   - Be kind.
-  - Quickly review pending changes where your review was requested. <!-- TODO: (when you are requested as a reviewer in GitHub, respond quickly.
+  - Quickly review pending changes when your review is requested. <!-- TODO: (when you are requested as a reviewer in GitHub, respond quickly.
 If pull requests start to stack up, merge conflicts can arise, or the original author can forget, or lose context for why they were making the change.
 The more pending changes there are, the harder it is to sort through what needs to be reviewed next.) -->

   - Be punctual.
   - End meetings on time.
 - Role play as a user.
   - Don't be afraid to rely on your imagination to understand. <!-- TODO: (When making changes, put yourself in the mindset of the end user.
 Keep in mind how someone might use the product or process you're building for the first time, or how someone accustomed to the old way might react to a new change.) -->
   - Developers are users too (REST API, fleetctl, docs).
-  - The contributor experience matters (but product quality and commitments come first).
+  - Contributor experience matters (but product quality and commitments come first).
   - Bugs cause frustrating experiences and alienate users.
-  - Patch with care (upgrading to new releases of Fleet can be time-consuming for users running self-managed deployments). <!-- TODO: (patch releases are important for improving security, quality, and stability.
+  - Create patches with care (upgrading to new releases of Fleet can be time-consuming for users running self-managed deployments). <!-- TODO: (patch releases are important for improving security, quality, and stability.
 Cut a patch release if there is a security concern, previously stable features are unusable, or if a new feature advertised in the current release is unusable.
 But remember that people have to actually install these updates!) -->
   - Confusing error messages make people feel helpless and can fill them with despair.
   - Error messages deserve to be good (it's worth it to spend time on them).
-  - UI help text and labels deserve to be good (it's worth it to spend time on them).
+  - UI help-text and labels deserve to be good (it's worth it to spend time on them).
-- Be hospitable.
+- Invest in hospitality.
   - "Be a helper."   -Mr. Rogers
   - Think and say [positive things](https://www.theatlantic.com/family/archive/2018/06/mr-rogers-neighborhood-talking-to-kids/562352/).
   - Use the `#thanks` channel to show genuine gratitude for other team member's actions.
   - Talking with users and contributors is time well spent.
   - Embrace the excitement of others (it's contagious).
   - Make small talk at the beginning of meetings.
-  - Be generous (go above and beyond; for example, the majority of the features Fleet releases [will always be free](https://fleetdm.com/pricing)).
+  - Be generous (go above and beyond; for example, the majority of the features Fleet releases [will always be free](https://fleetdm.com/pricing))
   - Apply customer service principles to all users, even if they never buy Fleet.
-  - Be our guest.
+  - Treat everyone as our guest.
   - Better humanity.

 ### 🟠 Ownership